-- (1) Indoor lighting. - (2) Lighting within the public right-of-way for the principal purpose of illuminating public streets or traffic control. - (3) Lighting solely used to illuminate signs for which a permit has been received. - (4) Lighting solely used to illuminate address signs. - (5) Construction or emergency lighting provided such lighting is temporary, necessary, and is discontinued immediately upon completion of the construction work or termination of the emergency. - (6) Aircraft navigation lights such as those attached to radio/television towers and regulated by federal or state standards. - (7) Short-term lighting associated with activities authorized by a valid temporary use permit, special event permit or film permit during the duration of the permit. - (8) Outdoor lighting fixtures on facilities or lands owned, operated, or controlled by the United States Government or State of California. - (9) Short-term lighting associated with recreational facilities for outdoor sport and recreational use.
-Recreational facilities shall not be illuminated unless the facilities are being utilized.
-The illumination shall be turned off no later than 11:00 p.m. or one hour after termination of the event and/or use, whichever occurs last.
+- (c) For any property subject to this chapter and also regulated by permit conditions pertaining to outdoor lighting, the more restrictive provisions in terms of minimizing light pollution shall apply. - (d) Nothing in this chapter shall prohibit a declaration of covenants, conditions and restrictions for private enforcement from further restricting lighting so long as it meets the minimum standards detailed in this chapter. - (e) The following lighting and activities are not regulated by this chapter: - (1) Indoor lighting. - (2) Lighting within the public right-of-way for the principal purpose of illuminating public streets or traffic control. - (3) Lighting solely used to illuminate signs for which a permit has been received. - (4) Lighting solely used to illuminate address signs. - (5) Construction or emergency lighting, provided such lighting is temporary, necessary, and is discontinued immediately upon completion of the construction work or termination of the emergency. - (6) Aircraft navigation lights, such as those attached to radio/television towers and regulated by federal or state standards. - (7) Short-term lighting associated with activities authorized by a valid temporary use permit, special event permit or film permit during the duration of the permit. - (8) Outdoor lighting fixtures on facilities or lands owned, operated, or controlled by the United States Government or State of California.

-83.07.050 Valley Requirements.
+83.07.050 Valley Region Requirements.

-This section provides standards for outdoor lighting in the valley region of the County.
+This section provides standards for outdoor lighting in the Valley Region.

 - (a) Light Trespass From Commercial or Industrial Use Prohibited.
-Outdoor lighting of commercial or industrial land uses shall be fully shielded to preclude light pollution or light trespass on any of the following: - (1) An abutting residential land use zoning district; - (2) A residential parcel; or - (3) Public right-of-way.
+Outdoor lighting of commercial or industrial land uses shall be fully shielded to preclude light pollution or light trespass on any of the following: - (1) An abutting residential land use zoning district;

+(2) A residential parcel; or

-(b) Maximum Allowed Foot-candles.
-Direct or indirect light from any light source shall not cause light trespass exceeding five-tenths foot-candles when measured at the property line of a residential land use zoning district, residential parcel, or public right-of-way.
-Light levels shall be measured with a light meter, following the standard spectral luminous efficiency curve adopted by the International Commission on Illumination (CIE).
+- (3) Public right-of-way. - (b) Maximum Allowed Foot-candles.
+Direct or indirect light from any light fixture shall not cause glare or illuminance above five-tenths foot-candles when measured at the property line of a residential land use zoning district, residential parcel, or public right-of-way.
+Light levels shall be measured with a photoelectric photometer, following the standard spectral luminous efficiency curve adopted by the International Commission on Illumination (CIE), as updated from time to time.